 I originally bought this with the intention of using it as a family car, but while it goes like a cut snake and is fantastic to cruise around in, it does not mix well with young children who don’t understand how to treat a car with respect.
 As a result, it has sat forlornly in the shed while we continue to use a rather haggard old Ford Territory for lugging people and gear around.
 I suspect our next car will be a Kluger or something equally soul-destroying, but at least we can finally take the Territory out the back and put it out of its misery.

 But my loss is your gain.
 Worth buying just for the heated and cooled leather seats.
 If I could sleep on them without my wife getting jealous, I surely would.
 Check the generic version of all its features below, but suffice to say it has practically every feature known to man.
 Seriously, come and have a look.

 Driving it will make you appear at least 150% cooler than you really are.
 I am living proof of this.

-Landed and complied estimates are based on the exchange rate at the time the vehicle is listed.
-This includes all expenses except registration costs, a set of tyres and inland transport depending on where you are.
-We don’t include these items as customers have different preferences with tyres and registration still varies from state to state.
-Removal of non-standard parts may also incur extra labour costs.
+Tyres and registration are not included in this figure.
+We don’t include these items as customers have different preferences with tyres, and registration costs vary from state to state.
+Removal of non-standard parts for compliance may also incur extra labour costs.

 While Iron Chef Imports makes every effort to ensure that estimates are accurate, there will be times when sudden movements in the exchange rate will increase or decrease this final figure, and the more expensive the car, the bigger these changes will be.
 If you want an up-to-date estimate on this vehicle, feel free to contact us.